ProfPrice/llama-fs/README.md

 - **It's extremely fast!** (by LLM standards)!
 Most file operations are processed in <500ms in watch mode (benchmarked by [AgentOps](https://agentops.ai/?utm_source=llama-fs)).
 This is because of our smart caching that selectively rewrites sections of the index based on the minimum necessary filesystem diff.
 And of course, Groq's super fast inference API. 😉

 - **It's immediately useful** - It's very low friction to use and addresses a problem almost everyone has.
 We started using it ourselves on this project (very Meta).

-## What's next for LlamaFS

-- Find and remove old/unused files
-- We have some really cool ideas for - filesystem diffs are hard...

 ## Installation